Ninetalesgh/dndcampaign/vault/database/spells.md

 The segment can be no larger than a size 3 *(4.5m)* cube, and must extend from a point on the object or surface you can see within range.
 The transformed segment’s appearance remains unchanged, but it otherwise acts as empty space.
 A creature can use its action to make an INT (Investigation) or WIS (Perception) check against your spell save DC to notice this effect.
 The effect is self-evident to a creature that physically interacts with the object.
 A creature inside the object can see through it as though it were transparent.
 When the spell ends, each creature and object in the space is ejected to the nearest unoccupied space and takes 1d10 Force damage.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 6 or higher, the maximum size of the affected segment increases by 1 *(1.5m)* in each direction for each slot level above 5.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 6 or higher, the maximum size of the affected segment increases by 1 *(1.5m)* in each direction for each slot level above 5.
 - **Classes**: Artificer, Bard, Sorcerer, Warlock, Wizard *(Source: CS)*